Club Philosophy and Responsibilities

 Because I am using a Windows 10 PC your view might be different than mine based on your operating system.
 But the idea remains the same.

 Ken Miller and others just released an updated User’s Manual within the Gettysburg game which will become the standard with the next batch of game updates.
 This is a really well done tutorial on how to play the game.
-I usually like to add commentary or additional ideas to what the manuals say (or don’t) which you will find here at VMI.
+I usually like to add commentary or additional ideas to what the manuals say (or don’t) which you will find here at the Training Campus.

-For any basic “how do I do this?” questions I encourage you to either ask your instructor or look at this file for a breakdown of how to play the game.
+For any basic “how do I do this?” questions though I encourage you to either ask your instructor or look at this file for a breakdown of how to play the game on its most basic level.